ISISComputingGroup/ibex_developers_manual/Providing-Support.md

   - You answer the support phone when it rings
 In hours:
   - You keep an eye on the Experiment Controls inbox and follow through to see that any issues are resolved, these are echoed in Teams where they can be discussed and uses the same indications as the flash reviews to indicate whether or not the issue is being or has been dealt with
-  - You keep an eye on Nagios (either via the website or if you receive mssages that way) and look to resolve issues as appropriate - ask if help is needed or it is unclear
+  - You keep an eye on Nagios (either via the website or if you receive messages that way) and look to resolve issues as appropriate - ask if help is needed or it is unclear
 Out of hours:
   - Just focus on the most important things!